 Volumetric Nusselt numbers are presented in figure 12.
-Correlations of the form were sought, where Fu et al [18] stated that the parameters n and F are related to the geometrical features of the structure.
+Correlations of the form were sought, where Fu et al [16] stated that the parameters n and F are related to the geometrical features of the structure, with F also containing the Prandtl number.
 Figure 12 shows that this relationship describes the data accurately.
-Equations 9 and 13 are then combined to provide which is valuable because it can be expressed in terms of u_s and γ .
-This is done using equations 4 and 5, while D_h can also be defined as
+Equations 9 and 13 are then combined to provide